ibpsa/modelica-working-group/news/_posts/2021-04-26-expertMeetingVirtual.md

 author: Michael Wetter
 ---

-The 7th Expert Meeting of IBPSA Project 1 will take place as a web meeting on May 7 and 12, 2021, 7am-11am Pacific Daylight Time.
+The 7th Expert Meeting of IBPSA Modelica Working Group will take place as a web meeting on May 7 and 12, 2021, 7am-11am Pacific Daylight Time.

 Registration is required by April 30, 2021.